-- 4.520 Required notifications to SOMB: Providers listed under section 4.500 shall provide the following notifications to SOMB as applicable:

-- A. Notify the SOMB in writing within two (2) weeks of changes to contact information.
-In such cases where a change in agency affiliation has occurred, individuals shall be required to provide updated information, where applicable on the treatment provider/client contract, description of program services, supervision agreement, and any other information pertinent to the change of employment Changes to contact information include any of the following:

-- a.
-Name

-- b.
-Treatment agency

-- c.
-Address

-- d.
-Phone number

-- e.
-Email address

-- f.
-Supervisor

-- B. Notify the SOMB in writing within 10 days of any changes in their status with the Department of Regulatory Agencies (DORA).
-This includes being subject to the filing of a complaint, having a founded complaint from DORA, or changing a DORA approval category (e.g. from licensed to unlicensed) The SOMB may periodically contact DORA regarding an individual's licensure or registration status for information.

-- C. Notify the SOMB in writing within 10 days of any arrest, conviction, nolo contender plea, or deferred judgement (other than a traffic violation of 7 points or less) for a municipal ordinance violation, misdemeanor, or felony, and sentence plea.
-The SOMB will be updated by the Colorado Bureau of Investigation of any of the above, and will consider such information, including proper notification of the SOMB, in its decision making related to whether an individual should continue to be listed with the SOMB.

-- 4.600 EVALUATOR: Juvenile Full Operating Level: Associate Level evaluators wanting to move to Full Operating Level status shall complete the application and submit documentation of all of the requirements listed below, as well as a letter from the approved SOMB Clinical Supervisor indicating the evaluator's readiness and demonstration of required competencies to move to Full Operating Level Evaluator.
+- 4.520 Required notifications to SOMB: Providers listed under section 4.500 shall provide the following notifications to SOMB as applicable: - A. Notify the SOMB in writing within two (2) weeks of changes to contact information.
+In such cases where a change in agency affiliation has occurred, individuals shall be required to provide updated information, where applicable on the treatment provider/client contract, description of program services, supervision agreement, and any other information pertinent to the change of employment Changes to contact information include any of the following: - 1.
+Name - 2.
+Treatment agency - 3.
+Address - 4.
+Phone number - 5.
+Email address - 6.
+Supervisor - B. Notify the SOMB in writing within 10 days of any changes in their status with the Department of Regulatory Agencies (DORA).
+This includes being subject to the filing of a complaint, having a founded complaint from DORA, or changing a DORA approval category (e.g. from licensed to unlicensed) The SOMB may periodically contact DORA regarding an individual's licensure or registration status for information. - C. Notify the SOMB in writing within 10 days of any arrest, conviction, nolo contender plea, or deferred judgement (other than a traffic violation of 7 points or less) for a municipal ordinance violation, misdemeanor, or felony, and sentence plea.
+The SOMB will be updated by the Colorado Bureau of Investigation of any of the above, and will consider such information, including proper notification of the SOMB, in its decision making related to whether an individual should continue to be listed with the SOMB. - 4.600 EVALUATOR: Juvenile Full Operating Level: Associate Level evaluators wanting to move to Full Operating Level status shall complete the application and submit documentation of all of the requirements listed below, as well as a letter from the approved SOMB Clinical Supervisor indicating the evaluator's readiness and demonstration of required competencies to move to Full Operating Level Evaluator.
 A Full Operating Level Evaluator may evaluate juveniles who have committed sexual offenses independently and are not required per SOMB standards to have an SOMB approved Clinical Supervisor.
-Nothing within this section alleviates a provider from their duty to adhere to their ethical code of conduct pertaining to supervision and consultation. - A. The evaluator shall have the underlying credential of licensure or certification as a Psychiatrist, Psychologist, Clinical Social Worker, Professional Counselor, Marriage and Family Therapist, Clinical Psychiatric Nurse Specialist or Licensed Addiction Counselor, and not be under current disciplinary action that the ARC determines would impede the applicants ability to practice as an SOMB listed provider; - B. The evaluator shall be simultaneously applying for, or currently listed as, a Full Operating Level Treatment Provider; - C. The evaluator shall have demonstrated the required competencies based on; clinical experience, supervision, administration, research, training, teaching, consultation, and/or policy development. - D. The evaluator shall have completed face-to-face supervision hours specific to sex offense specific treatment and/or evaluation calculated as follows:
+Nothing within this section alleviates a provider from their duty to adhere to their ethical code of conduct pertaining to supervision and consultation. - A. The evaluator shall have the underlying credential of licensure or certification as a Psychiatrist, Licensed Psychologist, Licensed Clinical Social Worker, Licensed Professional Counselor, Licensed Marriage and Family Therapist, Clinical Psychiatric Nurse Specialist or Licensed Addiction Counselor, and not be under current disciplinary action that the ARC determines would impede the applicants ability to practice as an SOMB listed provider;